henrikstengaard/vampire-boot/README.md

 # Vampire boot

+Vampire boot is a ready made HDF image, which can be installed in Amiga internal IDE port and configured to boot a partition on SD-card installed in Apollo Vampire accelerator card.
+Currently Apollo Vampire accelerator card doesn't support autoboot partitions on SD-card and that's there where Vampire boot comes to aid.

+**Note: It's only been tested with Vampire 600 V2.**

+## Description

-Vampire boot is a setup tools and scripts for Amiga to configure, mount and boot partitions on SD-card installed in Apollo Vampire accelerator card.
-This is required for booting partitions on Vampire SD-card as it currently doesn't automatically boot partitions on SD-card.
+Vampire boot consists of tools and scripts for Amiga to configure, mount and boot partitions on SD-card installed in Apollo Vampire accelerator card.
+It's based on SDMount from SAGA drivers with additional scripts and menu to simplify and automate configuration.
+This is done using GiggleDisk to build mountlist and patch mountlist to add filesystem handlers by examining DosType.

-Startup for Vampire boot is done from CF/SD-card installed in A600 internal IDE port.
+Startup for Vampire boot is done from CF/SD-card installed in Amiga internal IDE port.
 It mounts devices listed in DEVS:mountlist and boots selected partition on Vampire SD-card.

-Vampire boot is based on SDMount from SAGA drivers with additional scripts and menu to simplify and automate configuration.
-This is done using GiggleDisk to build mountlist and patch mountlist to add filesystem handlers by examining DosType.

 ## Requirements